-The PGY-1 year includes four months of primary care (family medicine, emergency medicine) and two months of adult neurology at Reading Hospital.
-This six-month block provides a foundation in medical care and is scheduled as one continuous rotation.
+The PGY-1 year includes four months of primary care (family medicine, emergency medicine, internal medicine) and two months of adult neurology at Reading Hospital.

-The remaining six months consist of four months in inpatient psychiatry at Tower Behavioral Health, one month doing consultation and liaison, and one month in the psychiatric emergency room at Reading Hospital.
+The remaining six months consist of three months in inpatient psychiatry at Tower Behavioral Health and Haven Behavioral Health, one and a half months doing consultation and liaison, and one and a half months in the psychiatric emergency room at Reading Hospital.

 While on primary care and neurology, residents participate in the primary care and neurology didactic curricula.
 All PGY-1 residents are provided the same psychiatric didactic curriculum while on psychiatry to ensure that all residents gain the crucial introductory educational program to prepare them for the remainder of their training.